 In people with osteoarthritis the hyaluronic acid gets thinner and it is no longer able to protect the joint.
+Injections of artificial hyaluronic acid into affected joints may improve the protection.

-Hyaluronic acid injections into affected joints may be offered to people with osteoarthritis of the knee if other treatments have not worked or are unsuitable.
-Emerging evidence indicates that the effect of hyaluronic acid could be smaller than previously reported.
+Hyaluronic acid injections are usually offered to people with osteoarthritis of the knee if other treatments have not worked or are unsuitable.